 Holy Thursday

-After singing a hymn (wouldn’t you love to know what they sang??), they went to the Garden of Gethsemane.
+After the meal, they went to the Garden of Gethsemane.
 He takes Peter, James, and John aside and tells them, “My soul is overwhelmed with sorrow to the point of death.
 Stay here and keep watch with me.”
-Mt 26:38.
+Matthew 26:38.

 Judas betrays Jesus and Jesus is arrested.
 He gives himself up willingly.
-He models submission to his Father’s plan.
 His submission was not weakness, but strength.

 • No matter how dire our circumstances, we know we can ask God to intervene for us, while also promising to abide by his will for our lives.